BespredeL/encryption-form/README_EN.md

 ## Contributing

 1. Fork the repository.
-2. Create your feature branch: git checkout -b feature/my-feature.
+2. Create your feature branch: `git checkout -b feature/my-feature`.
-3. Commit your changes: git commit -m 'Add some feature'.
+3. Commit your changes: `git commit -m 'Add some feature'`.
-4. Push to the branch: git push origin feature/my-feature.
+4. Push to the branch: `git push origin feature/my-feature`.
 5. Open a pull request.

 ## Security

 PLEASE DON'T DISCLOSE SECURITY-RELATED ISSUES PUBLICLY.

-If you discover any security related issues, please email hello@bespredel.name instead of using the issue tracker.
+If you discover any security related issues, please email [hello@bespredel.name](hello@bespredel.name) instead of using the issue tracker.

 ## Acknowledgements

 I would like to thank the authors and contributors of the [JSEncrypt](https://github.com/travist/jsencrypt) library for providing a secure RSA encryption solution for client-side data encryption.

 ## License